-PIN Turnip Gratin with Bacon to try it later!
+PIN the Turnip Gratin to try it later!

 Turnip Gratin with Bacon shown in baking dish

-I know on the first Monday of the new year many people have a renewed resolve to watch the carbs in their diet.
-And on the blog I always try to welcome the new year with a new recipe that I think is really a wow.
+I’m welcoming the new year with this recipe for Turnip Gratin (with bacon!) because I know on the first Monday of the new year many people have a renewed resolve to watch the carbs in their diet.
+So I always try to welcome the new year with a new recipe that I think is really a wow.

-And this Turnip Gratin with Bacon was absolutely a winner for Kara and I when we tested the recipe!
-I also shared the turnip gratin with my friend Bev who loved it too and has been waiting patiently for several weeks for me to post the recipe.
+This year I thought about how turnips are a great low-carb vegetable, and I decided to experiment with them more after my recipe for Roasted Turnips got popular!
+Then I saw a few different turnip recipes online that inspired this one, and we couldn’t resist adding bacon!
+The Turnip Gratin was absolutely a winner for Kara and I when we tested the recipe.
+I also shared the recipe with my friend Bev who loved it too and has been waiting patiently for several weeks for me to post the recipe.

 What ingredients do you need?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.

 • turnips